 The guidance for 2017 excludes the acquisition of Hamburg Süd.

-Global demand for seaborne container transportation is still expected to increase 2-4%.
+Global demand for seaborne container transportation is still expected to increase 2-4%, but in the upper end of the range.

 The remaining businesses (APM Terminals, Damco, Svitzer and Maersk Container Industry) in the Transport & Logistics division still expect an underlying profit around 2016 (USD 500m).